+The extraction of mineral resources (sand, oil, gravel, etc.).

+Water for shipping.

-- The extraction of mineral resources (sand, oil, gravel etc.), - water for shipping, - hydropower plants not built according to the strategic recommendations of the World Commission on Dams (WCD) or the HAS Protocol, and - irrigation water not provided on a sustainable basis.
+▶ Hydropower plants not built according to the strategic recommendations of the World Commission on Dams (WCD) or the HSA Protocol.
+Irrigation water not provided on a sustainable basis.